ItsClemiB/todo-react-client/README.md

 ### Technical improvements :
 #### 1. Project Structure
 The current structure of the projet is only suitable for basic fonctionalities.
-Create a structure more suited for projet growth, this includes :\
+Create a structure more suited for projet growth.
-    a.
-Isolating graphQL requests in a specific folder

 #### 2. Component structure
 The target component structure is the following :